Hard light vs soft light – when and how to use both types of lighting

 Hard light with multiple light sources

-Hard light portrait example using a flash with bare bulb to camera left and direct sunlight as a hair light to camera right.
+In this hard light portrait example I used off camera flash with a bare bulb to camera left and direct sunlight as a hair light to camera right.

 What is an example of soft light?